Skip to content

 11. To add another vocal shortcut, click the Add Action button and follow steps 5 - 10, above.

-15. When Vocal Shortcuts is on, an orange microphone icon appears in the menu bar at the top of the screen.
+13. When Vocal Shortcuts is on, an orange microphone icon appears in the menu bar at the top of the screen.
 This shows that your computer is listening for your shortcuts.
-Say a Vocal Shotcut to perform the action associated with it.
+Just say one of your Vocal Shotcut phrases to perform the action associated with it.

 Need some more help?